kylerkanegawa/kylerkanegawa.github.io/README.md

 ![image](https://github.com/kylerkanegawa/kylerkanegawa.github.io/blob/master/table2_QRS.png?raw=true)

+> **Table 2:** The list of barriers to the use of the patient safety information sources and recommendations to improve implementation of patient safety information sources in community pharmacies (Barker et al., 2019).

 ### Support or Contact

 Having trouble with Pages?
 Check out our [documentation](https://help.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we’ll help you sort it out.